Leo-Corporation/LeoCorpLibrary-Web/documentation/Enums.md

 </details>

-The `ControlAlignment` enumeration is used to represent different `System.Windows.Forms.Control` alignement.
+The `ControlAlignment` enumeration is used to represent different `System.Windows.Forms.Control` alignment.
 It has the following values:

 - `Horizontal`
 - `Vertical`